-On May 24, 2017, the Orchestre Symphonique de Québec and its music director, Fabien Gabel, presented the North American premiere performance of Florent Schmitt’s Ronde burlesque, Opus 78, a work composed 90 years before (in 1927).
+On May 24, 2017, the Orchestre Symphonique de Québec and its music director, Fabien Gabel, presented the Canadian premiere performance of Florent Schmitt’s Ronde burlesque, Op.
+78, a work composed 90 years before (in 1927).

 While in town for the concert, I had a special opportunity to interview several musicians of the OSQ, asking them what it was like to prepare Florent Schmitt’s piece for performance – the challenges as well as the rewards.
 The four musicians interviewed included: